CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 The default *cumulus* user account password is `cumulus`.
 When you log into Cumulus Linux for the first time, you must provide a new password for the *cumulus* account, then log back into the system.
 This password change is **required** in Cumulus Linux 4.2 and later.

-Use the following function to set the default *cumulus* user account password:
+Use the following function to set the default *cumulus* user account password.
+The example sets the password to `MyP4$$word`:

 ```
 function set_password(){